 Dancers perform at an unspecified location.

-Uj Elet has been compared to the United States' picture-heavy Life Magazine, which was an approximate contemporary.
+Uj Elet has been compared to the United States' picture-heavy Life magazine, which was an approximate contemporary.
 But, being published throughout the rule of communist dictator Nicolae Ceausescu meant there were tight restrictions on what could be written or photographed in the Romanian publication.

 This photo, of American tourists in Bucharest in 1961, accompanied a glowing feature on foreign tourism that promised "attention, kindness, and comfort" for foreign travelers.
-In fact, by the 1980s, tourists were largely avoided by everyday Romanians since any interaction with foreigners required a report be filed with the police.
+In fact, by the 1980s, tourists were largely avoided by everyday Romanians since any interaction with foreigners required that a report be filed with the police.

 Other photo captions capture the finger-wagging tone of Romania's state-run media.